TrudAX/XppTools/README.md

 ## DEVTutorial model

 Various X++ examples, that can be used to test something or used as a template.
-Elements can references to DEVGlobal model objects
+Elements can reference to DEVGlobal model objects

 ### Blocking in D365FO